dcrobertson01/beyondtomorrow/pages/06.beyond-tomorrow/05.survival/05.fishing/docs.md

 !!!! - Financial assistance would be provided for the development of a deep water fleet with particular emphasis on taking diversified types of fish for the world markets. e All seine trawling within 20 miles of the coast would be prohibited.
 !!!! - Assistance would continue with the development of freshwater fish farming and salt water shell fish farming.
 !!!! - No box net site would be approved without a prior hearing of interested parties.
-!!!! - The Marlborough Sounds would be classed as a special area and no long line or set netting would be permitted. e Foreign control in the New Zealand fishing industry would be discouraged.
+!!!! - The Marlborough Sounds would be classed as a special area and no long line or set netting would be permitted.
+!!!! - Foreign control in the New Zealand fishing industry would be discouraged.